Fluctuations for matrix-valued Gaussian processes: Preliminaries on Malliavin calculus and stochastic integration

 Let ${\rm L}^{2}(\Omega;\Hg^{d})$ denote the space of square integrable random variables with values in $\Hg^{d}$.
 A random element $u\in {\rm L}^{2}(\Omega;\Hg^{d})$ belongs to the domain of $\delta$, denoted by $\mathrm{Dom} \, \delta $, if and only if it satisfies

 where $C_{u}$ is a constant only depending on $u$.
 If $u\in \mathrm{Dom} \,\delta$, then the random variable $\delta(u)$ is defined by the duality relationship

-which holds for every $F\in\D^{1,2}$.
+which holds for every $F\in\D^{1,2}$.\\

+Next we present a brief discussion regarding the connection between the divergence $\delta$ and the notion of stochastic integral.
+The reader should keep in mind that although this connection is discussed in most of the surveys on Malliavin calculus, the particular point of view that we take is perhaps specialized, so we rather recommend the paper \cite{LeiNualart} as the main reference for the remainder of this section.
 If $X$ is a $d$-dimensional Brownian motion, thus $R(s,t)=s\wedge t$ and $\Hg={\rm L}^{2}[0,T]$.
 In this case, the operator $\delta$ is an extension of the It\^o integral.
 Motivated by this fact, if $u$ is a random variable with values in $({\rm L}^{p}[0,T])^{d}\cap \Hg^{d}$, for some $p\geq 1$, we would like to interpret $\delta(u)$ as a stochastic integral.
 Nevertheless, the space $\Hg$ turns out to be too small for this purpose, as generally it doesn't contain important elements $u\in({\rm L}^{p}[0,T])^{d}$, for which we would like $\delta(u)$ to make sense.
 To be precise, in \cite{cheridito2005stochastic} it was shown that in the case where $X$ is a fractional Brownian motion with Hurst parameter $0<H<\frac{1}{4}$, and covariance function

 the trajectories of $X$ do not belong to the space $\Hg$, and in particular, non-trivial processes of the form $(h(u_{s}), s\in[0,T])$, with $h:\R\rightarrow\R$, do not belong to the domain of $\delta$.
 In order to overcome this difficulty, we extend the domain of $\delta$ by following the approach presented in \cite{lei2012stochastic} (see also \cite{cheridito2005stochastic}).
 The main idea consists on extending the definition of $\Ip{\varphi,\psi}_{\Hg}$ to the case where $\varphi\in {\rm L}^{\frac{\alpha}{\alpha-1}}[0,T]$ for some $\alpha>1$, and $\psi$ belongs to the space $\Ef$ of step functions over $[0,T]$.